USC Referral Criteria for Skin Lesions

 CRITICAL SITE BASAL CELL CARCINOMA (BCC)

-Document size (If <2 cm and not critical site refer to DMC)
+(If <2 cm and not critical site refer routinely to community dermatology providers)

 Additional important clinical information: